ericccs/tf-test/questions.md

-The aim of this exercise is to develop a react application where we can display the data of the top 5 cryptocurrency in the market.
+The aim of these exercises is to develop a react application where we can display the data of the top 5 cryptocurrency in the market.
 This package contains some code that can be used as a starting point to develop the application.
 You are expected to enhance this starter package to produce a working application.
 To develop the application, you'll need to install nodejs which can be downloaded from https://nodejs.org/en/download/.
 Please send the completed solution in a zip file including all the solution files and folders without the node_modules folder.

 After we receive your completed solution, to assess the solution, we'll do the followings:
     1. Unzip the zip file containing your solution to a folder